jjiangweilan/Dynamic-Army-Prediction/README.md

 ```
 This lists all the units the enemy’s chosen race could have and the probability of them creating that specific unit.
 More prediction results are shown in [here](https://github.com/jjiangweilan/Dynamic-Army-Prediction/blob/master/GitHubPage/dynamic_army_prediction_results.txt).
 As mentioned earlier, the lower the score, the more likely the enemy will create that unit.
 We looked at the units with the lowest scores and then analyzed the replay the data was initially extracted from to see if these units were created.
 We repeated this process at varied times with different replay files and reached the conclusion that the Dynamic Model Predictor was mostly accurate early on during the game and as the game progresses, becomes more and more inaccurate.
 With extra time, we would increase the accuracy of our model by introducing a new variable into it- the amount of each unit seen by the player’s scouts.
 We would also test the data using the k-fold cross validation mentioned above in order to get more accurate results and be able to find the exact percentage of accuracy our model has.

+Due to the time restrictions and our last minute addition of the win loss prediction feature we were unable to perform Valgrind Testing as an assessment of accuracy.
+However based of the outcomes of the validation set and predictions from our predictor, we believe predictor still needs more work.
+It's slightly accurate when used within the first three or minutes in the game after which it began to scale largely too fast.

 # Setting Up the Program